janstrng/Evaluating-IoT-devices/Devices/Framework_2/dlink_plug.md

 | D.1.5 | The user is able to check the software version for the device (ETSI 5.3) | 2 | 1 |
 | D.1.6 | Everything enabled by default is necessary for the device (ETSI 5.6) | 3 | 2 |
 | D.1.7 | Every debug interface enabled is required, and can be disabled (ETSI 5.6) | 4 | 1 |

+#### Reasoning for value of implementation
+D.1.1: D-Link don't have any public date on when the support period will end, but normally announce the end of support at least three month in advance

 ### D2: Physical
 | Nr | Criterias | Value of consequence | Value of implementation |